stefek99/wings-integration/README.md

 + Initial state: crowdsale has not yet started;
 + Active state: when everyone is able to buy the project’s tokens (after crowdsale has started);
 + Successful state: when the crowdsale succeeded either by achieving its hard cap or after the crowdsale period ends, with its  collected value being equal or above its minimal goal;
-+ Failed state: when the crowdsale period finishes, but the minimal goal has not been reached *OR* if the project's owner did not manage to start the crowdfunding process within a 30 days period after the forecasting stage finished;
++ Failed state: when the crowdsale period finishes, but the minimal goal has not been reached *OR* if the project's owner did not manage to start the crowdfunding process within the fixed time period,  which is currently 45 days after the forecasting stage finished;
 + Stopped by owner: when the project owner cancels a crowdsale.

 `Crowdsale` instance is managed by `CrowdsaleController` instance, which is a part of the WINGS contracts infrastructure.